gnieboer/tsp-redesign/pages/for-beneficiary-participants/being-a-beneficiary-participant.md

 ## Learn how to move the money in your Beneficiary Participant Account among the TSP investment funds.

-An [interfund transfer]({{ site.baseurl }}/how-to-invest/change-your-investments/) (IFT) allows you to change the way money already in your account is invested.
+An <span data-term="Interfund Transfer (IFT)" class="js-glossary-toggle term term-end">interfund transfer (IFT)</span> allows you to change the way money already in your account is invested.
 When you make an IFT, you choose the new percentage you want invested in each of our fund options.
 You cannot move specific dollar amounts or specific types of money (from traditional, tax-exempt and Roth balances) in your account.

 You are allowed two IFTs in a calendar month.
 After that, you can only move money into the G Fund.

-You may request an IFT by visiting My Account: Online Transactions.
-You can also call the ThriftLine at <nobr>1-877-968-3778</nobr> and follow the automated prompts.
+You may request an IFT by visiting [My Account: Online Transactions]({{ site.ift }}).
+You can also call the ThriftLine at <span class="nobr">1-877-968-3778</span> and follow the automated prompts.
 You will need your BPA account number (or customized user ID) and password to log into My Account or the Personal Identification Number (PIN) for the ThriftLine.

 </div>
 </li>